NathanielInman/dotfiles/docs/setting-up-archlinux.md

 ```
 if at any point you want to remove the symlinks `stow -D .` from within the source repo folder
 Feel free to manually copy any ./Sites/dot-files/usr/share/applications files
-in order to setup things like `nnn` launching using rofi or hiding unused/unwanted apps.
+in order to setup launching using rofi or hiding unused/unwanted apps.
 Now grab paru for AUR, used to use yay but Rust ftw :)
 ```
 cd ~/Sites